FORGE'd in FIRE II: The Formation of Magnetically-Dominated Quasar Accretion Disks from Cosmological Initial Conditions: Structure and Origins of the Magnetic Fields

 \subsubsection{Discriminating Between Models for the ``Turbulent'' Field}

 Now we consider the sub-dominant, but still not negligible, fluctuating or ``turbulent'' field components $\delta {\bf B}$.
 Given the observed strength of the turbulent velocity fields, which are trans-\Alf{ic} and crudely isotropic, the typical magnitude of the fluctuating field components $\delta B_{i}$ in Fig.~\ref{fig:b.profile} are consistent with the usual trans/sub-\Alf{ic} relation $|\delta B| / |{\bf B}| \sim |\delta v|/ v_{A}$, as expected.
-The origins of the turbulent/fluctuating magnetic-field components are therefore directly related to the origins of the turbulence in the disk, which we will examine in detail in the next section.
+This implies that the origins of the turbulent/fluctuating magnetic-field components are likely related to the origins of the turbulence in the disk, which we will examine in detail in the next section.

 However, one important question is whether we are in the regime of the ``traditional'' MRI.
 As shown in Fig.~\ref{fig:b.tests.badmodels}, the typical magnetic-field strength in the disk (both $|\langle B_{\phi} \rangle|$ and $|{\bf B}|$) is an order-of-magnitude or more larger than the characteristic strength $v_{A} \sim \sqrt{c_{s}\,v_{\rm K}}$ at which the linear growth rate of the MRI is usually assumed to vanish following the analytic analysis in e.g.\ \citet{pessah:2006.mri.signature.ratio.maxwell.reynolds}.
 And Figs.~\ref{fig:bfields.faceon.edgeon}-\ref{fig:bfields.edgeon.oplotrho} do not show obvious magnetic morphological signatures of the MRI (e.g.\ channel modes).
 We further show below that the ratio of Maxwell to Reynolds stress differs significantly from commonly-quoted saturated weak-seed-field MRI simulation results through much of the disk \citep{brandenburg:mri.predicted.high.ratio.maxwell.to.reynolds}.